act-rules/act-rules.github.io/_rules/target-size-spacing-minimum-rvh4wa.md

 ## Test Cases

-> **Note:** All example draw a [spacing][] circle of 24px diameter below the target to visually show it.
+> **Note:** All examples draw a [spacing][] circle of 24px diameter below the target to visually show it.
 These circles are solid green for good cases, and dashed red for bad cases.

 > **Note:** Several examples draw borders around some of the elements or texts.
 This is purely for aesthetic purpose and to clearly show the [clickable areas][clickable area] that are not obvious.
 These borders are solid green when showing good cases, or relevant areas; and dashed red when showing bad cases, or irrelevant areas.